 Index funds clearly just make sense for any long-term investor.

 The Final Verdict

-By digging through all of the data, it becomes pretty evident that there is no competition between index funds vs. active funds.
-Index funds are better than active funds in terms of a building a lucrative investment portfolio.
+By digging through all of the data, it becomes pretty evident that there is no competition between index funds vs active funds.
+Index funds are better than active funds in terms of building a lucrative investment portfolio.
 The cost of managing an active fund is a major deterrent for most people.
 You also have to factor human error into the mix.

 Do you have index funds, actively managed funds or a combination in your portfolio?
 Let us know in the comments!